PSI-Lab/alice-sandbox/meetings/2020_08_04/README.md

 - *DONE* loss: average over spatial dimension. due to masking, we'll be summing and dividing by the number of valid entries.

-- export prediction (training + validation) & visualize
+- export prediction (training + validation) & visualize (make better plot + caption)

+- smaller input region? localize to the structure? (same as masking most of the background)

+- toy example?

 - per-channel naive guess & performance